JakeSteam/blog-programming/_posts/2020-10-05-programmatically-creating-and-scheduling-animations-for-android-drawable-layers-with-objectanimator.md

 ### Resetting view positions

-Whilst most of the layer effects automatically reset when cancelled, the view’s movement is not.
-As such, we need to create a “reset” function:
+Whilst most of the layer effects automatically reset when cancelled, the view's movement is not.
+As such, we need to create a "reset" function:

 ```
 val animationReset = { target.translationX = 0f }